 - Freeze-dried raw nuggets is inconsistent from bag to bag

-By using fresh freeze-dried or dehydrated muscle meat, cartilage, bones, and organs, Orijen senior food offers hearty nutrition in its most biologically available form for your Siberian Husky.
+By using fresh chicken with 14 superfoods, this senior food offers hearty nutrition in its most healthy form for your Siberian Husky.

 Pros